pppisar/ArmsSupplyDatabase/queries/README.md

 ```

 ## Query №24
-> Determine the number of deliveries made by each company.
+> How many supplies each company has made.
-> The resulting table should not include the names of companies that have not made any deliveries.
+> The resulting table should not include the names of companies that have not made any supplies.
 ```sql
 select nazev_firma, count(*) as kolik_bylo_dodano
 from dodavka